sedostheatre/sedos.co.uk/input/about/how-we-operate.md

 The management commitee are:

-Chair | Matt Gould
+**Chair | Matt Gould**

 matt@sedos.co.uk

-Matt is the Chair of the Committee and is responsible for the functioning of the Committee!
+Matt is the chair of the committee and is responsible for the functioning of the committee!

-Matt has been a member of Sedos for 10 years, has been on the Committee for 9 years and secretary for the last 6.
-He has directed and musical directed numerous shows for Sedos including Arcadia, Into the Woods, Noises Off, Candide, London Road and Rent.
+Matt has been a member of Sedos for 10 years, has been on the committee for nine years and secretary for the past six.
+He has directed and musical directed numerous shows for Sedos including _Arcadia_, _Into the Woods_, _Noises Off_, _Candide_, _London Road_ and _Rent_.

-Admin Director | Lizzie Drapper
+**Admin director | Lizzie Drapper**

 lizzie@sedos.co.uk

-Lizzie is the secretary of the Management Committee but is also responsible for the pitch process, dealing with rights holders, policies and compliance and dealing with general queries.
+Lizzie is the secretary of the management committee but is also responsible for the pitch process, dealing with rights holders, policies and compliance and dealing with general queries.

-Lizzie has been a member of Sedos for 4 years.
-She has been very active on the production side of things including heavy involvement with Legally Blonde, Such Stuff, Noises Off and Priscilla.
+Lizzie has been a member of Sedos for four years.
+She has been very active on the production side of things including heavy involvement with _Legally Blonde_, _Such Stuff_, _Noises Off_ and _Priscilla_.

-Finance Director | Steve King
+**Finance director | Steve King**

 steven@sedos.co.uk

 Steve’s responsibility includes preparation of the annual accounts, dealing with invoices and reporting and monitoring the society’s finances.

-Steve’s set designs include Into the Woods, Victor Victoria, Noises Off and Priscilla.
+Steve’s set designs include _Into the Woods_, _Victor/Victoria_, _Noises Off_ and _Priscilla_.
 He is also an occasional producer.

-Membership Group | Kimberly Barker
+**Membership group | Kimberly Barker**

 kim@sedos.co.uk